Tyrrrz/Tyrrrz.me/data/blog/reverse-engineering-youtube/index.md

 Metadata for these streams is contained within the URL-encoded response mentioned earlier, inside the `url_encoded_fmt_stream_map` parameter.
 To extract it, you simply need to split the value by `,` and then URL-decode each part.

-This is how decoded metadata looks, for an individual muxed stream:
+This is how the decoded metadata looks for an individual muxed stream:

 ```ini
 itag=43